-Best Practices: On both private and municipally-led projects, effective planning before development begins is critical to successful on-site outcomes, but does not guarantee effective implementation.
+Best Practices: On both private and municipally-led projects, eeffective planning before development begins is critical to successful on-site outcomes, but does not guarantee effective implementation.
 However, the ability to impose conditions and require securities can help ensure compliance with approved plans.
-The Town of Oakville ensures enforcement by giving Town staff the authority to issue stop work orders and conduct site inspections as required, and by having a three-staged audit process that must be documented before the Town signs off.
-The City of Toronto is increasingly realizing the benefits of having qualified Arborists on-site during large-scale capital projects or even smaller scale maintenance operations to ensure tree-related policies and by-laws are respected.

-Rationale: Working to identify opportunities for protection, enhancement, restoration and/or expansion of the Urban Forest and/or natural heritage through both public and private development projects demonstrates the City's commitment to its Urban Forest and natural heritage targets.
+The Town of Oakville ensures enforcement by giving Town staff the authority to issue stop work orders and conduct site inspections as required, and by having a three-staged audit process that must be documented before the protection, enhancement, restoration and/or expansion of the Urban Forest and/or natural heritage through both public and private development projects demonstrates the City's commitment to its Urban Forest and natural heritage targets.
 It also presents opportunities for increasing awareness and engagement.